A computer assisted proof of the symmetries of least energy nodal solutions on squares: Introduction

 However, the approach is different when $\lambda_2$ has multiplicity.
-In this case, for general domains the implicit function theorem cannot be applied (with exception of particular configuration, as the case of radial domains, see \cite{BaWeWi, BBGS}) and symmetries of l.e.n.s.\ for values of $p$ near $2$ are less understood.
-As anticipated some partial result can be found in \cite{AfPa,BaWeWi,BBGS}.
-Even, for simple domains as planar squares, many question still remaining open.
-Particularly, numerical computations carried out in \cite{BBGS} seem to support the following assertion:
+When $\Omega$ is a ball, as all eigenfunctions for $\lambda_2$ can be obtained from a one-dimensional subspace by rotations, one is still able to apply the implicit function theorem and deduce that l.e.n.s.\ are odd w.r.t.\ an hyperplane passing through the center of the ball and invariant by rotations around the axis orthogonal to that hyperplane \cite[Theorem~3]{BBGS}.
+In particular, their nodal surface is a $N-1$-dimensional ball.
+For general domains, the implicit function theorem can no longer be applied and symmetries of l.e.n.s.\ for values of $p$ near $2$ are less understood.
+Even for simple domains such as planar squares, many questions remain open.
+Particularly, numerical simulations carried out in~\cite{BBGS} support the following assertion:

-\begin{conj} If $\Omega\subset \R^2$ is a square and $p$ is close to $2$, l.e.n.s.\ are symmetric with respect to the diagonal and antisymmetric in the orthogonal direction. \end{conj} An argument leading to a theoretical proof of that fact seems not to be clear.
-The main attention of this article will be focused in proving this conjecture by using a computer-assisted proof approach.
+\begin{conj} If $\Omega\subset \R^2$ is a square and $p$ is close to $2$, l.e.n.s.\ are even with respect to a diagonal and odd with respect to the orthogonal diagonal.
+In particular, their nodal line is a diagonal. \end{conj} Despite the fact that everything is explicit, a ``paper and pencil proof'' of that fact seems not to be clear.
+The main aim of this article is to prove this conjecture by using a computer-assisted proof approach.

 The manuscript is organized as follows.
-In section \ref{sec.prelim} we introduce some preliminary results in this context.
-In Section \ref{sec.idea} we sketch the main lines of our arguments.
-Section \ref{sec.proof} is devoted to describe and implement our computer-assisted proof.
-Finally in Section \ref{sec.main} we present the main code and some numerical experiments.
+In section \ref{sec.prelim} we introduce some preliminary results.
+In Section \ref{sec.idea}, we explain the main ingredients of our arguments.
+Section~\ref{sec.proof} is devoted to the description and implementation our computer-assisted proof and in Section~\ref{sec.main} we put it all together to establish the symmetry property.